Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Brew a simple cup of basil tea and it will relieve nausea, fever and gas pain.

-Yarrowīs Astringent Properties
+Yarrow's Astringent Properties

-Yarrowīs astringent properties can help stop bleeding in a cut or scrape.
-Crush fresh leaves and flowers and apply as a poultice, or make a tea and use it as a wash.
+and apply as a poultice, or make a tea and use it

 Astragalus - Therapeutic Uses

-Astragalus is from China, and goes by another name, "Huang qi".
-The long, woody roots are the equivalent of echinacea.
+Astragalus is from China, and goes by another name,

-Use to fight colds, as an immune system boost, for autoimmune disorders, angina, CFS, fatigue, flu, sore throat, infection, and as a general tonic.
+Use to fight colds, as an immune system boost, for autoimmune disorders, angina, CFS, fatigue, flu, sore throat,

 The root of this plant is actually an antiviral, antibacterial, and anti-inflammatory agent, and aids the immune sytem in several ways.
-Itīs even showing good results in restoring T-cell function in cancer patients, and inhibiting growth of cancerous cells!
+It's even showing good results in restoring T-cell function in cancer patients, and inhibiting growth of cancerous cells!

 Bearberry - Therapeutic Uses